-Safety is job one when it comes time to hitching or unhitching your travel trailer.
+Safety is priority number one when it comes time to hitching or unhitching your travel trailer.
 Hitching especially is something you want to pay close attention to every time.
-Do it wrong, and you have the potential of completely destroying your trailer.
+If you do it wrong, you run the risk of completely destroying your trailer.
 Do it correctly and you should have nothing to worry about as you head down the road.

-All of my examples here are for travel trailers specifically.
-I am not an expert in 5th wheels, though many of the general tips will still apply.
-Even if you do have a travel trailer, it may well be a bit different from our Airstream and your hitch is likely a little different as well.
-Get what you can from this, and make sure to read the owners manual on all your equipment for proper use and maintenance.
+All of the examples here are for travel trailers specifically.
+I am not an expert in fifth-wheel RVs, though many of the general tips will still apply.
+Even if you do have a travel trailer, the setup and hitch may be a bit different from our Airstream.
+Get what you can from this, and always make sure to read the owners manual on all your equipment for proper use and maintenance.

-Like many things in life, hitching and unhitching safely depends partly on being prepared ahead of time.
+Like every aspect of travel trailer towing, hitching and unhitching safely depends partly on being prepared ahead of time.
 The first step is to study up, and you are already doing that by reading this article!

 It is actually best if you write this checklist yourself.
 That way you tailor it to your needs, so that it has only the essentials that matter.
 It will also follow the order of activities that you need to do for your specific rig.
-These two qualities will make it easier to use, and thus encourage you to use it.
-My favorite way to do a checklist is a laminated sheet of paper.
-There are many programs you can get for a cell phone that also work as well.
+My favorite way to do a checklist is a laminated sheet of paper, but if you prefer a digital copy, there are many programs you can get for a cell phone that also work as well.

 Keeping your equipment lubricated according to the manufacturer’s recommendations is very important.
 I keep two types.
-The can of W-D-40 spray lubricant which I used to lubricate the jack on the front of the trailer.
+I use a can of W-D-40 spray lubricant to lubricate the jack on the front of the trailer.
 And a classic grease gun with high friction grease to lubricate the hitch ball and ball receiver.
 We use both every time we hitch up.

 Because you are working with lubrication, you want a way to wipe off your hands.
 Otherwise, stuff gets messy and more importantly, slippery.
 I like an apron because it protects my clothes, and I can use it to wipe my hands off.